mami-project/pathspider/doc/pto_upload.rst

-Uploading to a Path Transparancy observatory (PTO)
+Uploading to a Path Transparancy Observatory (PTO)
 ===================================================

 PATHspider has build in support to automaticaly upload measurement results to a Path Transparancy observatory (PTO).